Outlaw country: Related genres

-The Tulsa sound out of Tulsa, Oklahoma was closely related to outlaw country; "Tulsa Time" became a hit for Don Williams in 1978, and for Eric Clapton (who, though English, was closely associated with the Tulsa sound in the late 1970s and early 1980s) in 1980.
+The Tulsa sound out of Tulsa, Oklahoma, was closely related to outlaw country; "Tulsa Time" became a hit for Don Williams in 1978, and for Eric Clapton (who, though English, was closely associated with the Tulsa sound in the late 1970s and early 1980s) in 1980.
+The Tulsa sound, in turn, influenced red dirt, a genre that arose out of Stillwater, Oklahoma.